 March 8 marks the seventh annual World Kidney Day.
 The purpose of the day is to raise awareness for this silent killer.

-Each year in the U.S. there are 16,000 kidney transplants--even though the waiting list for these transplants is growing and 90,000 people being currently listed.
+Each year in the U.S. there are 16,000 kidney transplants–even though the waiting list for these transplants is growing and 90,000 people are currently listed.
 Four thousand people a year die while waiting for a kidney transplant because of the short supply of donors.

 - Know the symptoms.
 Most people may not have any severe symptoms until their kidney disease is advanced.
 However, you may notice that you:

 - feel more tired and have less energy

 - have trouble concentrating

 - have a poor appetite

 - have muscle cramping at night